-- Lexia, a supplemental adaptive digital content resource that supports the six areas of reading, is being implemented in grades K-2. - Imagine It! is being used as a core reading program in grades PK-5. - Students in grades 2-12 have the opportunity to participate in the District's summer reading initiatives. - Spelling is a part of the Imagine It! core reading program. - The district is implementing a blended learning instructional model in grades 3 12 to support personalized learning. - All middle and high school English teachers receive professional development on critical reading strategies, writing and research.
+- A supplemental adaptive digital content resource that supports the six areas of reading is utilized in grades K-2. - Imagine It! is utilized as a core reading program in grades PK-5. - Students in grades 3-12 have the opportunity to participate in the District's summer reading initiatives. - Spelling is a part of the core reading program. - The district is implementing a blended learning instructional model in grades 3 12 to support personalized learning. - All middle and high school English teachers receive professional development on critical reading strategies, writing and research. - Explicit instruction in reading informational and literary texts, vocabulary, grammar, writing, and research is provided in grades 3 - 12.